Rafael Devers Player Props: Red Sox vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The pitching staff for the Diamondbacks has a collective 8.3 K/9, which ranks 23rd in MLB.
+- The pitching staff for the Diamondbacks has a collective 8.3 K/9, which ranks 23rd in the league.

-- The Diamondbacks have a 4.53 team ERA that ranks 22nd across all MLB pitching staffs.
+- The Diamondbacks' 4.58 team ERA ranks 23rd among all MLB pitching staffs.

-- The Diamondbacks rank 16th in baseball in home runs given up (59 total, 1.2 per game).
+- Diamondbacks pitchers combine to surrender 60 total home runs at a rate of 1.2 per game (to rank 15th in baseball).

-- Pfaadt gets the start for the Diamondbacks, his fifth of the season.
-He is 0-1 with a 7.65 ERA and 14 strikeouts through 20 2/3 innings pitched.
+- Davies (0-0) starts for the Diamondbacks, his third of the season.

-- His most recent appearance was on Saturday against the Pittsburgh Pirates, when the righty tossed 5 1/3 innings, surrendering three earned runs while allowing six hits.
+- In his most recent time out on Sunday, April 9, the righty threw 4 1/3 innings against the Los Angeles Dodgers, giving up five earned runs while surrendering five hits.

-- The 24-year-old has put together a 7.65 ERA and 6.3 strikeouts per nine innings in four games this season, while allowing a batting average of .291 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.